concourse/rfcs/01-resources-v2/proposal.md

   loopholes in today's resource API to ensure that resources are pointing at an external source of truth and cannot be partially implemented or hacky.

-* Introduce a "notifier" interface.
-This is to replace a whole class of resource types that will not be able to fit in to an "artifact" interface.

 * Extend the versioned artifacts interface to support deletion of versions, either by an explicit `delete` call or by somehow noticing that versions have disappeared.